-Command: CMD_SETUP this is the first command to be used the first time the board is opened with the AOCC_OpenAOStream() command.
-When t wave generator is running, you will need to stop the wave generation prior to issuing the CMD_SETUP command.
+Command: CMD_SETUP - this is the first command to be used the first time the board is opened with the AOCC_OpenAOStream() command.
+When the wave generator is running, you will need to stop the wave generation prior to issuing the CMD_SETUP command.

 CMD_RUN - start running the loaded wave set.
-A wave must be loaded prior to
+A wave must be loaded prior to issuing this command with the AOCC_ActionLinkWave() command.